Creative-Srijon/top10bestwp/plugins/ewww-image-optimizer/readme.txt

 1. Uncompress optipng: *tar xvzf optipng-0.7.4.tar.gz && cd optipng-0.7.4*
 1. Configure and compile optipng: *./configure && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the ewww tool folder (wordpress/wp-content/ewww/optipng-custom).

 = Installing jpegtran =

-1. Try the one-click install on the settings page, or download it manually and place it in the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. Jpegtran is now bundled with the plugin.
+If it isn't working for some reason, keep going...
-1. If you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).
+1. If you have root access to your server, jpegtran is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).
+If you are on shared hosting, read on...
+These steps can/should generally all be done via the command line
+1. Download the latest stable version of [jpegtran](http://www.ijg.org/) to your home directory
+1. Uncompress jpegtran: *tar xvzf jpegsrc.v9.tar.gz && cd jpeg-9*
+1. Configure and compile jpegtran: *./configure --disable-shared && make*
+1. If you have root access, install it with *make install*
+1. If not, copy the binary from */jpeg-9/jpegtran* to the ewww tool folder (wordpress/wp-content/ewww/jpegtran-custom).

 = Installing gifsicle =

 1. Gifsicle is now bundled with the plugin.
 If it isn't working for you, keep going...
 1. If you have root access to your server, you can install gifsicle from the standard repositories (yum/rpm or apt/deb).
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line
 1. Download the latest version of [gifsicle](http://www.lcdf.org/gifsicle/) to your home directory
-1. Uncompress gifsicle: *tar xvzf gifsicle-1.67.tar.gz && cd gifsicle-1.67*
+1. Uncompress gifsicle: *tar xvzf gifsicle-1.70.tar.gz && cd gifsicle-1.70*
 1. Configure and compile gifsicle (we disable gifview and gifdiff as they are not needed): *./configure --disable-gifdiff --disable-gifview && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */gifsicle-1.67/src/gifsicle* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. If not, copy the binary from */gifsicle-1.70/src/gifsicle* to the ewww tool folder (wordpress/wp-content/ewww/gifsicle-custom).

 == Frequently Asked Questions ==

+= Does the plugin replace existing images? =

+Yes, but only if the optimized version is smaller.
+The plugin should NEVER create a larger image.

 = The bulk optimizer doesn't seem to be working, what can I do? =

 First, upgrade to the latest version.
 Since version 1.0.8, each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
 You can also increase the setting max_execution_time in your php.ini file.
 That said, there are other timeouts with Apache, and possibly other limitations of your webhost.
 If you've tried everything else, the last thing to look for is large PNG files.
 In my tests on a shared hosting setup, "large" is anything over 300 KB.
 You can first try decreasing the PNG optimization level in the settings.
 If that doesn't work, perhaps you ought to convert that PNG to JPG.
 Screenshots are often done as PNG files, but that is a poor choice for anything with photographic elements.

-= Can I use EWWW Image Optimizer with a Windows server? =

-Not right now, but maybe if I run out of features to implement for Linux.
-All of the utilities have windows builds, but it would require a significant rewrite to make it platform agnostic.
+= What are the supported operating systems? =

+I've tested it on Windows (with Apache), Linux, Mac OSX, and FreeBSD.

 = How are JPGs optimized? =

-Using the command *jpegtran -copy all -optimize -progressive original-file > optimized-file*.
+Using the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
 Optionally, the -copy switch gets the 'none' parameter if you choose to strip metadata from your JPGs on the options page.

 = How are PNGs optimized? =